SiebenCorgie/vola/crates/vola-opt/README.md

 ## Todo 📔

 - [ ] Right now we'll have a lot of dead nodes in the λ-Regions after some transformations.
 That is not _really_ a problem, but implementing the generic dead-node-elimination would probably be a good idea anyways
+- [ ] We currently don't catch recursive field-calls.
+Instead the compiler panics when trying to inline those atm.